As an Amazon Associate, I earn from qualifying purchases.

 If you can’t tolerate oats, you could try to use a mixture of seeds (sunflower seeds and pumpkin seeds) and some nuts in place of the whole oats.
 I would use coconut flour in place of the oat flour as it will soak up moisture the same way oats do.

-Gluten Free CBD Oats and Honey Granola Bars
+Homemade Gluten Free Granola Bars

 Ingredients